 What is blockchain?
 It’s actually the science behind popular cryptocurrencies like Bitcoin.
-In simple terms, it’s a better way to store, share, and protect data, especially data that’s being sent between multiple groups such as with medical records.
+In simple terms, it’s a better way to store, share, and protect data, especially data that are being sent between multiple groups such as medical records.
 There are many startups like Medicalchain which are trying to make this the new reality, but only time will tell if they can overcome oppressive regulation.

 2. Artificial Intelligence

 It comes as no surprise that AI or Artificial Intelligence is on this list.
 How does AI help the medical field?
 It’s assisting not only with procedures but also with customer experience.
 For instance, using AI and deep learning, body scans can analyze CAT scans much faster than a human and with fewer errors.

 AI tools in healthcare mean less waiting for results, better analysis, and greater access to key data.
 With on-the-spot imaging and answers to even complex problems, hopefully AI will also help improve the process and reduce costs for patients.

 As the costs of healthcare continue to rise, people are looking for new ways to interact with their healthcare providers.
 One popular choice is telemedicine.
 With telemedicine, you can access a doctor or nurse in just a few clicks from your smartphone or computer.
 Then, you can voice or video call a provider to get the diagnosis or prescription you need all without leaving your home.